siberianfox/g2wiki/Adding-a-new-G2-board-(or-revision)-to-G2.md

   Naming convention: `k` + `CamelCasedName_WithUnderscore` + `PinNumber`.
 The underscore is optional and used as a divider between the "group" and "function" portions of the name.
 For example, `kSocket6_DirPinNumber` - all of the pins that are on socket 6 start with `kSocket6_`.

   **Important!** All boards of all kinds *must* have the same pin constants defined, even if they aren't used.
 Known unused pins should have the value of `-1`.
-If you add constants to the `v9_3x8c` file, you must also follow the directions below to add the same named constant to the Due files.
+If you add constants to the `v9_3x8c` file, you must also follow the directions below to add the same named constant to the existing `Due` files.

 1. Duplicate the `XYZ-pinout.h` file and rename it to replace `XYZ` with your `PLATFORM` value, resulting in something like `G2v9i-pinout.h`.
 (Note: The dash *must* be there, and not be an underscore.)